-NOTICE OF INITITATION OF REVIEW OF THE ANTI-DUMPING DUTIES ON DOOR LOCKS AND DOOR HANDLES ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (PRC)
+NOTICE OF INITITATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON STRANDED WIRE, ROPES AND CABLES ORIGINATING IN OR IMPORTED FROM THE PEOPLE'S REPUBLIC OF CHINA (PRC), GERMANY, KOREA, THE UNITED KINGDOM (UK)AND COUNTERVAILING DUTIES ON STRANDED WIRE, ROPES AND CABLES ORIGINATING IN OR IMPORTED FROM INDIA

-In accordance with the provisions of Article 11.3 of the World Trade Organisation Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and injury.
+In accordance with the provisions of Article 11.3 of the World Trade Organisation Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade and Article 21.3 on Implementation of Subsidies and Countervailing Measures, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping, subsidies and injury.

-On 26 May 2006, the Commission notified the South African Customs Union (SACU) industry through Notice No.673 in Government Gazette No.28847, that unless a substantiated request is made by it indicating that the expiry of the anti-dumping duties on the subject product originating in or imported from the People's Republic of China (PRC) would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on the subject product originating in or imported from the PRC will expire on 25 January 2007.
+On 26 May 2006, the Commission notified the Southern African Customs Union (SACU) industry through Notice No.673 in Government Gazette No.28847, that unless a substantiated request is made by it indicating that the expiry of the anti-dumping duties on the subject product originating in or imported from the China, Germany, Korea, United Kingdom and countervailing duties on the subject product originating in or imported from India would likely lead to the continuation or recurrence of dumping, subsidization and injury.
+The relevant anti-dumping and countervailing duties on the subject product or the subject product originating and countervailing duties on the subject product or the

-A response to the sunset review application questionnaire was received from the SACU industry on 24 August 2006.
+A response to the sunset review application questionnaire was received from the relevant SACU industry on 19 February 2007.